ntan25/bme-530-insulin-model/README.md

 developed as part of the BME 530 class

-simply run Driver.m file in MATLAB
+simply run Driver_x.m files to reproduce results